licht1stein/context-transient.el/README.md

 #### Better way for Clojure
 There's a much nicer way to do this with context-transient.
 We provide a helper function `context-transient-require-defclj`that creates a `defclj` macro and allows rewriting the above example like in the code below.

 Note, that commands created by `defclj` are interactive and can also **be used from the `M-x` menu** or bound to hotkeys.
-Because of this, `defclj` also accepts and optional docstring:
+Because of this, `defclj` also accepts an optional docstring:

 `(defclj my-sync-deps (sync-deps) "Sync project deps")`